bwesterb/mtc/README.md

 We see an `0` and `1` batch have been created. `latest` is a symlink to `1`.

-Because we waited more than 5 minutes between creating the CA, and starting issuance, both batches `0` and `1` were ready to be issued.
+Because we waited more than 5 minutes between creating the CA and starting issuance, both batches `0` and `1` were ready to be issued.
 The assertions have been issued in batch `1` and batch `0` is empty.